Normal Approximation for U-Statistics with Cross-Sectional Dependence: Introduction

-and \(\Ep\bqty{T_{i + 1} \mid \mathcal{F}_{i}} = 0\) for \(\mathcal{F}_{i} = \sigma(X_{1},\dots, X_{i})\) thanks to the degeneracy condition and the independence assumption.
+It is worth noting that \cite{hall1984CentralLimit}'s proof relies on martingale representation of \(S_{n}\).
 Generalisations to time series settings, such as \cite{fan1999CentralLimit}, also rely on the ordering of the observations which are not available in the cross-sectional dependence settings.
 We now discuss how we model the cross-sectional dependence and how to handle this additional complication.